sara-nl/spiderdocs/source/Pages/storage_on_spider.rst

 Querying internal storage usage
 -------------------------

-As a mounted filesystem spider storage can be queried with local linux commands, but for optimal performance we recommend querying some preconfigured `fattr` tags.
+As a mounted filesystem spider storage can be queried with local linux commands, but for optimal performance we recommend querying some preconfigured `fattr` tags instead of `du` commands that slow down the system.

 The total usage of local spider storage is the total usage of projct home folders and project space together.